GAY GUIDE OF TURKISH REPUBLIC OF NORTHERN CYPRUS(TRNC)

 *Girne Feneri (Lighthouse) and the breakwater.

-Gay Beaches in Northern Cyprus Turkish Republic:
+Gay Friendly Beaches in Northern Cyprus Turkish Republic

 There are not any gay-exclusive beaches in Northern Cyprus Turkish Republic, but there are several beaches which are more suitable for the cruising gay men.